bblfsh/bblfshd/README.md

 ### Quick start

-The recommended way to run *bblfshd* is using *docker*:
+The recommended way to run *bblfshd* is using Docker:

 ```sh
 docker run -d --name bblfshd --privileged -p 9432:9432 -v /var/lib/bblfshd:/var/lib/bblfshd bblfsh/bblfshd
 ```

-On macOS, use this command instead to use a docker volume:
+On macOS, use this command instead to use a Docker volume:

 ```sh
 docker run -d --name bblfshd --privileged -p 9432:9432 -v bblfsh-storage:/var/lib/bblfshd bblfsh/bblfshd
 ```

-The container should be executed with the `--privileged` flag since *bblfshd* it's based on [container technology](https://github.com/opencontainers/runc/tree/master/libcontainer) and interacts with the kernel at a low level. *bblfshd*, expose a gRPC server at the port `9432` by default, this gRPC will be used by the [clients](https://github.com/search?q=topic%3Aclient+org%3Abblfsh&type=Repositories) to interact with the server.
+The container should be executed with the `--privileged` flag since *bblfshd* is based on [container technology](https://github.com/opencontainers/runc/tree/master/libcontainer) and interacts with the kernel at a low level. *bblfshd* exposes a gRPC server at the port `9432` by default which is used by the [clients](https://github.com/search?q=topic%3Aclient+org%3Abblfsh&type=Repositories) to interact with the server.
 Also, we mount the path `/var/lib/bblfshd/` where all the driver images and container instances will be stored.